 Pharming: This is where a malware code is mounted on your machine, and you are routed to bogus websites.

-A security specialist must keep up with current developments and respond to emerging approaches and techniques.
+A cybersecurity consultant must keep up with current developments and respond to emerging approaches and techniques.
 For example, among the top cybersecurity threats in 2020 were:

 - Phishing has become more complex.